 Description of the basis of design.
 Determination of structural loading according to the relevant code of practice: review of general prescriptions, focus on wind loading as applied to steel structures.
 Conceptual design of steel structures.
 Determination of the response of steel structures in terms of function, stability and load effects (element forces and deflections).
-Determination of the function, response and capacity of structural steel elements, tension elements, compression elements, beam-columns, connections and foot plates in terms of the relevant code of practice.
+Determination of the function, response and capacity of structural steel elements, tension elements, compression elements, beams, beam-columns, connections and foot plates in terms of the relevant code of practice.
 Design of basic steel structure.

-Home department: Civil Engineering Method of Assessment: Flexible Assessment Required modules: P Strength of Materials 254 C Structural Design 354
+P Strength of Materials 254 C Structural Design 354